 Woman.
 Mother.
 Friend.
 Lover.
 Black. and Southern.

-I wear the cloak of understanding many colors: bias, discrimination, prejudice, superiority, privilege, hate and self-love;
+I wear the cloak of understanding that comes in many colors: bias, discrimination, prejudice, superiority, privilege, hate and self-love;

 Racism, ageism, socialization-ism, cultural-ism and all the man-made separatisms placed upon ones’ human existence.